CSU-Northridge-ARCS-Dev/smart-clothing-app/README.md

 # smart-clothing-app
 # Dependencies
 - Ensure node version is up to date
-- Install 'axios' -> npm install axios
 - Install necessary dependencies:
-    - For Google Fit: Install the react-native-google-fit package using the command: npm install react-native-google-fit
-    - For Apple HealthKit: Install the react-native-health package using the command: npm install react-native-health

 - Download Expo Go app on your mobile device, to test.
 To start application:
 - cd SmartClothingApp